 Problem Area 2: "Friends and Family" Plans

-"Friends and family" plans are standard offerings for wireless carriers, but the way they are structured will create a few challenges under the new guidance.
+"Friends and family" plans are standard offerings for wireless carriers, but the way they are structured have created a few challenges under the new guidance.
 Since there are technically multiple users on each plan, carriers need to determine whether such offerings consist of a single blanket contract covering all users, or multiple individual contracts with their own specific performance obligations.

 For allocation purposes, determining an appropriate selling price for each user's share of the overall service will also become important.